ansgarz/clojure-austausch/README.md

 # app

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to give examples for the clojure.spec library.

 ## Usage

-FIXME
+Run the example lines of the clojure code.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.